Ashness Bridge, wildlife and a surprise view!

 Ashness Bridge is perhaps the most photographed packhorse bridge in the Lake District due to its location and stunning views.
 This extremely popular viewpoint looks out over Derwent Water with spectacular views over Bassenthwaite Lake and the River Derwent.

 Walk up to Ashness Bridge as part of the spectacular Walla Crag to Ashness Bridge downloadable trail or park in our car park which is just a stone's throw away (CA12 5UN).
 Whatever the season you are guaranteed a wonderful photo opportunity.

 While you're there, why not head to nearby Surprise View where you can see how great ice sheets carved out this impressive landscape: you have an uninterrupted view across Derwent Water and onto the Solway and the distant shores of Scotland.

 For the more adventurous, continue along the single track road to the hamlet of Watendlath, taking in the ancient Ash pollards along the way.
 Watendlath nestles high up (263m) beside a tranquil tarn, with a farmhouse café, and a National Trust bothy.
 There are also public toilets here, and packhorse trails which climb gradually up the slopes.

 You can park at Surprise View (CA12 5UU) and Watendlath (CA12 5UW), if you buy a day ticket just transfer the ticket between our car parks until it expires.
 All tickets purchased help our conservation work in the valley and if you are a member of the National Trust you can park for free as a thank yu for your support.
+For your convenience, you can now pay by phone - no need to handle any cash.
 See all our local car parks here

 Wood and wildlife wonders